 Oysters have a distinct flavor and can be prepared several different ways.
-Oysters can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making oyster stews and chowders.
-Oysters are nutritious and versatile for making your favorite dishes.
+Oysters can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making oyster stew and chowders.
+Oysters are nutritious and versatile for making your favorite dishes, such as Oysters Rockefeller.
 We have some of the best and freshest Oysters!

 PreparationSteaming Oysters: Fill a pot with about about 1/4 inch of water.
 Bring to a boil and add oysters.
 Cover with a tight fitting lid and cook until they open (3 to 10 minutes).

 Grilling Oysters: Place oysters directly on medium hot grill and close lid.
 Cook until oysters open, usually 3-10 minutes depending on size.

 Baking Oysters: Preheat oven to 400°F and place on a baking sheet.
 Lay aluminum foil on the sheet and place oysters on the foil.
 Fold foil, to make a tent so that the steam collects.
 Cook until the shells are open.

 2 cups oysters (approx 40 drained an shucked)

 1/4 tsp pepper

 1/4 c half and Half or whole milk